 If you feel unsatisfied in your current position, you might be ready to take the leap and focus on finding a job you’re truly passionate about.
 Realizing that it’s time for a major career change can be nerve-wracking.
 But with these helpful tips, you’ll be ready to tackle your search and land a job that you genuinely love.

-If you’re wondering how to how to approach your job search without a college degree, start your job search here.
+If you’re wondering how to approach your job search without a college degree, get started here.